bitscout-forensics/bitscout-forensics.github.io/_posts/docs/2020-02-14-basic-usage.md

 # Overview #
 Here are the steps to make your own Bitscout environment:
-1. Build an ISO file
+1. Build and test your ISO file
 1. Make bootable media from the ISO
 1. Setup Bitscout server
     1. Install OpenVPN **\[important]**